HypothesisWorks/hypothesis/hypothesis-python/docs/details.rst

 will only work if you manually create the ``__annotations__`` attribute (e.g. by using ``@annotations(...)`` and ``@returns(...)`` decorators).

-The :mod:`python:typing` module is provisional and has a number of internal changes between different Python releases, including at minor versions.
+The :mod:`python:typing` module changes between different Python releases, including at minor versions.
 These are all supported on a best-effort basis, but you may encounter problems.
 Please report them to us, and consider updating to a newer version of Python as a workaround.